Rhônexpress: Route and stations

 Of these four stations, Vaulx-en-Velin and Meyzieu ZI are intermediate stations.
 All stations have been designed with accessibility in mind, either being directly accessible from the ground level or via provided elevators.
 Further accessibility measures included the presence of braille signage indicating levels and locations.
 The information terminals that provide live train schedules include periodic audio announcements for passenger convenience.

 Rolling stock

 The six Tango 12 tram-train sets were built by Stadler Rail at its factory in Wilhelmsruh, Berlin.
 Rolling stock was chosen after a tender, taking into account the technical criteria (speed up to 100 km/h), durability, security and compatibility with the common use of the T3 line infrastructure, economics (capacity adapted to the traffic and prospects for their development) as well as comfort and aesthetics.
 The interior and exterior designs of the Stadler Tango were created by RCP Design Global, who had already designed the tramways in Le Mans, Angers and Paris.
 All doors are automatically operated, and are designed to readily allow the movement of wheelchairs and pushchairs.
-Each tram-train is provisioned with two dedicated areas that provide greater stability for wheelchair-bound passengers during travel; in addition to grab bars, seat belts are also provided for the purpose of restraining the chair.
+Each tram-train is provisioned with two dedicated areas that provide greater stability for wheelchair users during travel; in addition to grab bars, seat belts are also provided for the purpose of restraining the chair.